Ozone-depleting substances

 Q4.
 Is the licensing intended to restrict the quantity or value of imports, and if not, what are its purposes?
 Have alternative methods of accomplishing the purposes been considered and if so which?
 Why have they not been adopted?

 ODS import/export licensing is required to comply with Article 4B of the Montreal Protocol on Substances that Deplete the Ozone Layer.
 Therefore, alternatives to import/export licensing have not been considered.
 A legislative review is underway, which may look at how the licensing system works in case improvements can be made.
-The ODS licensing system in Great Britain is operated under retained EU law, meaning the review will be the first opportunity by the UK to consider any changes.
+The ODS licensing system in Great Britain is operated under assimilated law, meaning the review will be the first opportunity by the UK to consider any changes.

 Q5.
 Cite the law, regulation and/or administrative order under which the licensing is maintained.
 Is the licensing statutorily required?
 Does the legislation leave designation of products to be subjected to licensing to administrative discretion?
 Is it possible for the government (or the executive branch) to abolish the system without legislative approval?